February 02, 2021

 Coming to another advanced technology in tunnel monitoring & instrumentation is the use of Unmanned Aerial Vehicles (UAV)/Drones.
 Tunnel Construction sites which are slightly more complicated and complex than others need a high degree of analysis but are restricted as they are difficult to reach or gain access to.
 In such cases, UAV/Drones are really helpful.
 Let’s see what it is all about.

-Using Aerial Vehicles prove to be a smarter and safer choice as these devices can capture a video, or scan for cracks, corrosion, defects, etc in an area which would otherwise require a human being suspended using a rope/harness, etc.
+Using Aerial Vehicles proves to be a smarter and safer choice as these devices can capture a video, or scan for cracks, corrosion, defects, etc. in an area that would otherwise require a human being suspended using a rope/harness, etc.

 Results from UAV/drone are in the following forms:

 The technology that has recently sprouted in the geotechnical instrumentation and survey field plays a very crucial role in design verification and assumption, construction field management, and the long-term behaviour of tunnels.
 Moreover, it also provides safety for the surrounding structures and communities that fall in the zone of influence.